MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 I watched the The LinkedIn Guide to Getting Interviews without Applying.
 Part 1: Profile Optimization https://youtu.be/vMFxH5zH1Fo Not necessarily part of the course but part of Udacity.

+## Day 17

+Participated in the weekly Kahoot quiz and wrote some reflections about privacy.
+Updated my notes from section 1 to be more simple and self explanatory in lesson 1, 2 and 3.

 ## Todo list

 - Finish lesson notes and proyects